RafaelPiloto10/A.P.O.L.L.O/README.md

 * `Set a timer (time)` - Sets a timer on a different tab
 * `Set a reminder to (reminder) (at/before/after/on/etc) (time)`
   * Order in which the reminder and time are said does not matter

+### Spotify Recommender Command

+Request a song recommendation using either:

+* Sentiment Analysis - Provide a sentence that describes your current mood.
+* Similar Song - Provide a song title that describes your current mood and a similar song will be recommended.

 ## Installation